ray2501/tcl-lmdb/README.md

-The cursor_handle get command returns a list of {key value} pairs. -firstdup, -lastdup, -nextnodup, -prevdup and -get_both only for -dupsort. -set is position at specified key. -set_range is position at first key greater than or equal to specified key. -get_both is position at key/data pair.
-Only for -dupsort. -get_both_range is position at key, nearest data.
+The cursor_handle get command returns a list of {key value} pairs. -firstdup, -lastdup, -nextnodup, -prevdup and -get_both only for -dupsort. -set is position at specified key.

+-set_range is position at first key greater than or equal to specified key.

+-get_multiple return key and up to a page of duplicate data items from current cursor position.
+Move cursor to prepare for -next_multiple.
+Only for -dupfixed.

+-next_multiple return key and up to a page of duplicate data items from next cursor position.
+Only for -dupfixed.

+-get_both is position at key/data pair.
+Only for -dupsort.
+-get_both_range is position at key, nearest data.
 Only for -dupsort.

 The cursor_handle put command stores key/data pairs into the database.
 -nodupdata may only be specified if the database was opened with -dupsort.